Skip to main content

 Sanchika Campbell

-Sanchika Campbell is a PhD student within the Marginalised Communities programme at CSMH and a member of HERON and the HIRG since 2013.
-She is supervised by Professor Stephani Hatch and Dr Charlotte Woodhead.
+Sanchika Campbell is a Research Associate with the Population Mental Health Consortium, KCL.
+She completed her PhD at the CSMH and has been a member of HERON and the HIRG since 2013.
+She was supervised by Professor Stephani Hatch and Dr Charlotte Woodhead.
 Sanchika is the PRiSM project lead.
-Within her positionality as a Christian, South Asian migrant in south-east London, her faith is an integral part of her life and identity.
-She has observed the importance of faith as an essential part of coping with everyday life amongst family and friends who attend Black Majority Churches.
-Her clinical experience and research experience from SELCoH, alongside her personal and contextual experience of living in South-East London has channelled her focus on the PRiSM project.
-She hopes the project catalyses understanding, respect and action around faith, coping and Black mental health.
-She also hopes shifts in knowledge production mean that racialised minority community members can have a direct say (and be listened to), in what matters most to them for better mental health.
+Her faith has been an integral part of her life and identity.
+She recognises the importance of faith as an essential part of coping with everyday life amongst family and friends who attend Black Majority Churches.
+Her personal, research and clinical experience, alongside her personal and contextual experience of living in South-East London has channelled her focus on the PRiSM project.
+She hopes the project catalyses understanding, respect and action around faith, coping and equity in mental healthcare.
+She also hopes shifts in knowledge production mean that racially minoritised community members can have a direct say (and be listened to), in what matters most to them for better mental health.

 Denise Richards